 “I will also use part of the money to expand my tailoring business, which is a side hustle, and seek financial advice on how to spend the rest of the money,” he said.

 Samuel’s luck was as bright as it was blinding.
-With such a hefty sum at his disposal, the decisions and choices he makes from this moment forward will dictate the footprint he leaves in his trail and the lives that will be improved as a result.
+With such a hefty sum at his disposal, as the US market changes the decisions and choices he makes from this moment forward will dictate the footprint he leaves in his trail and the lives that will be improved as a result.